 Individual Somatic Therapy

-Somatic therapy is well suited to any of the issues for which one would normally seek therapy: anxiety, depression, grief, interpersonal problems, low self-esteem, life transitions, social anxiety, unhelpful relational patterns, sexual issues, coping skills, spiritual crisis, and so on.
-We offer a free consultation and can help assess whether we are the right fit for your needs.
+Somatic therapy is well-suited for any issues for which one would typically seek therapy, such as anxiety, depression, grief, interpersonal problems, low self-esteem, life transitions, social anxiety, unhelpful relational patterns, sexual issues, coping skills, spiritual crises, and more.
+We offer a FREE consultation and can help assess whether we are the right fit for your needs.

 In our increasingly busy and virtual world, most of us rarely find the opportunity to slow down and pay attention to our inner life.
 In somatic, or body-centered therapy (soma is Greek for body), we deepen our conversation by paying close attention to your experience of inhabiting a physical body in the here and now.

-The body is never silent; through sensations, expressions, postures, gestures and fidgets it "speaks" in a language that carries deep personal meaning and history for each of us.
+The body is never silent; through sensations, expressions, postures, gestures, and fidgets, it "speaks" in a language that carries deep personal meaning and history for each of us.
 Likewise, the body "remembers" much that the mind may not.
-By mindfully attuning to the body's language and listening to its long and profound memory, we are granted more focused access to the core wounds underlying current psychological problems.
+By mindfully attuning to the body's language and listening to its profound memory, we gain more focused access to the core wounds underlying current psychological issues.

-Like every kind of therapy, somatic therapy will include supportive dialogue exploring the themes in your life that feel painful or stuck.
-But rather than just talk, analyze, and strategize, somatic therapy includes abundant opportunities to slow down and give mindful attention to just how these issues occur in you in real time.
+Like every kind of therapy, somatic therapy includes supportive dialogue exploring the themes in your life that feel painful or stuck.
+However, rather than just talking, analyzing, and strategizing, somatic therapy offers abundant opportunities to slow down and give mindful attention to how these issues occur in you in real time.
 No experience with mindfulness or meditation is required; your therapist will gently guide you toward mindful self-awareness and support you in bringing sustained, compassionate curiosity to your present experience.
 When we are able to witness ourselves with interest and care, new possibilities have space to emerge:

-• Identifying and understanding our core beliefs or “protector parts” - those survival strategies we develop in childhood that can create limit and stuckness in adulthood - and helping them transform
+• Identifying and understanding our core beliefs or “protector parts”—those survival strategies we develop in childhood that can create limits and stuckness in adulthood—and helping them transform.

 …and much more.